 President Steven J. Strang serves as the First Counselor in the First Presidency in the Society for Humanistic Mormonism and is openly gay.
 He also serves as the first Temple President called to the Society for Humanistic Mormonism.
 President Strang holds a BA degree in Sociology from the University of Delaware and is making career plans to work at at private prep school in Delaware.
 His intellectual inspiration comes from thinkers such as Ray Kurzweil and the late Christopher Hitchens.
 President Strang always strives to share the gospel of Humanistic Mormonism in any way he can.
 His underlining philosophical starting point is simply to follow the evidence in all our actions or beliefs in life, he says, "To act in accordance with reason and to always require evidence is to be virtuous."
 He strongly believes that LGBT rights ought to be protected in society.

-Matriarch Nancy S. Kader serves as the Presiding Matriarch in the Society for Humanistic Mormonism.
+President Nancy S. Kader serves as the Second Counselor of the First Presidency and the Presiding Matriarch in the Society for Humanistic Mormonism.
 Nancy Stowe Kader was born in Ogden, UT with strong pioneer roots.
 However, her worldview was enlarged by marrying one of the few Muslims at BYU, Omar Kader.
 She graduated from BYU with a degree in Nursing and worked as a Critical Care nurse for many years.
 She and Omar raised four sons, Tarik, a musician; Gabe; a lawyer and political researcher; Aron, a Hollywood comedian; and Jake, a writer and playwright in NYC.
 The couple have 3 grandchildren.
 After relocating to the DC area, she acquired her Ph.D. in Philosophy from the University of Maryland College Park.
 Matriarch Kader works as a bioethicist consultant and she is inspired in ethics by a pragmatic approach pioneered by John Rawls and T. M. Scanlon.

 Matriarch Kader says: "Too often religious people do not produce value in their lives because they are focused on a very sketchy notion of being rewarded in an afterlife.
 If we re-focus on this life in the here and now, we do more good, produce more good for others and live a more enjoyable and compassionate life.
 Secular humanism offers the best ideas for this way of living."